^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In children, more often fractures of the upper jaw along the line of Le Fort II and Le Fort III, combined, as a rule, with a craniocerebral trauma (damage to the base of the skull, less often - a concussion of the brain), damage to the nasal and zygomatic bones, lower jaw.
+In children, fractures of the upper jaw along the Le Fort II and Le Fort III lines are more common, usually combined with traumatic brain injury (damage to the base of the skull, less often - concussion), damage to the nasal and zygomatic bones, and lower jaw.

-In most cases, such damage occurs as a result of falling under transport, falling from a tree or roof.
+In most cases, such injuries occur as a result of being hit by a vehicle, falling from a tree or roof.

-In children, fractures of the upper jaw are more often subbasal, injected.
+In children, fractures of the upper jaw are more often subbasal and impacted.

-Treatment ie fracture of the maxilla in children
+Treatment of fracture of the upper jaw in children

-For the treatment of fractures of the upper jaw they use plastic laboratory individual tires with extraoral rods - "whiskers".
-It is also necessary to carry out antibiotic therapy in order to prevent suppuration of the damaged follicles of the teeth and subsequent cicatrial contraction, which can delay the development of the jaw.
+To treat fractures of the upper jaw, they use plastic laboratory individual splints with extraoral rods-"whiskers".
+It is also necessary to conduct antibiotic therapy to prevent suppuration of damaged dental follicles and subsequent cicatricial contraction, which can delay the development of the jaw.

 You are reporting a typo in the following text: